What is a Journal?

 Does the library have any journals in print format?

-How do I find a Journal in Print Format?
+How do I find a Journal in Print Format at Yeats Library?

 Use the Publication Finder to search for a journal.
 If “Yeats Library Print Holdings” appears under Full Text Access, then the journal is available in print format.
 Click on “Yeats Library Print Holdings” to see the issues available.